Gateway Arch: Design competition (1945–1948)

 On May 25, the United States Territorial Expansion Memorial Commission endorsed the design.
 Later, in June, the NPS approved the proposal.
 Representative H. R. Gross, however, opposed the allocation of federal funds for the arch's development.

 The design drew varied responses.
 In a February 29, 1948, The New York Times article, Louchheim praised the arch's design as "a modern monument, fitting, beautiful and impressive."
 Some local residents likened it to a "stupendous hairpin and a stainless steel hitching post."
-The most aggressive criticism emerged from Gilmore D. Clarke, whose February 26, 1948, letter compared Saarinen's arch to an arch imagined by fascist Benito Mussolini, rendering the arch a fascist symbol.
+The most aggressive criticism emerged from Gilmore D. Clarke, whose February 26, 1948, letter compared Saarinen's arch to one imagined by fascist Benito Mussolini for the canceled 1942 World Expo in Rome, rendering the arch a fascist symbol.
 This allegation of plagiarism ignited fierce debates among architects about its validity.
-Douglas Haskell from New York wrote that "The use of a common form is not plagiarism ...
-[T]his particular accusation amounts to the filthiest smear that has been attempted by a man highly placed in the architectural profession in our generation."
+Douglas Haskell from New York wrote that "The use of a common form is not plagiarism ... this particular accusation amounts to the filthiest smear that has been attempted by a man highly placed in the architectural profession in our generation."
 Wurster and the jury refuted the charges, arguing that "the arch form was not inherently fascist but was indeed part of the entire history of architecture."
 Saarinen considered the opposition absurd, asserting, "It's just preposterous to think that a basic form, based on a completely natural figure, should have any ideological connection."

 By January 1951, Saarinen created 21 "drawings, including profiles of the Arch, scale drawings of the museums and restaurants, various parking proposals, the effect of the levee-tunnel railroad plan on the Arch footings, the Arch foundations, the Third Street Expressway, and the internal and external structure of the Arch."
 Fred Severud made calculations for the arch's structure.